 Criminal Justice System

-Scenario: David has an addiction to opioids but stopped using them three years ago when he entered a treatment program, which includes a daily dose of Suboxone.
+Scenario: David has an addiction to opioids but stopped using them three years ago when he entered a treatment program, which includes a daily dose of Suboxone, a daily prescription medication used to treat opioid use disorder.
 David was recently arrested for robbing a convenience store and was sentenced to jail.
 When he arrived at the county jail, he provided officials a prescription from his doctor for Suboxone.
 The Sheriff is concerned about the safety risk of administering Suboxone in a jail environment because other inmates could access the drug.

 Under the ADA, is the jail required to administer Suboxone to David?
-Yes, court cases (Pesce v Coppinger and Godsey v Sawyer) have found that the ADA requires correction programs (jails and prisons) to administer drugs to inmates that are in medication-assisted treatment (MAT).
-Inmates in MAT are individuals with disabilities under ADA, and the correctional system must find a way to administer and monitor Suboxone in a way that doesn’t cause a security or safety risk.
+Yes, court cases (Pesce v Coppinger and Godsey v Sawyer) have found that the ADA requires correction programs (jails and prisons) to administer medications prescribed to treat substance use disorders.
+The correctional system must find a way to administer and monitor Suboxone in a way that doesn't cause a security or safety risk.

 Recovery homes and half-way housing are examples of housing options that are covered under the ADA.
 Recovery homes serve people who need treatment for their addiction.
 Other housing, like half-way houses, serve people who are on probation, some of whom have addictions.
-Often staff of housing programs refuse to admit people who are in MAT, even if the person is required to live there while on probation.
-If a person is in MAT, the ADA and/or the Fair Housing Act may require housing programs to admit the individual.
+Often staff of housing programs refuse to admit people who take medication prescribed to treat their substance use disorders, even if they are required to live there while on probation.
+If a person is prescribed medication to treat a substance use disorder, the ADA and/or the Fair Housing Act may require housing programs to admit the individual.
 The ADA also requires that state-funded housing provide “reasonable modifications” to individuals with disabilities, including those in recovery.

 Scenario: Sofia has anxiety, depression, and addiction to alcohol, all of which affect her ability to care for herself.
 Her doctor prescribed Gabapentin to treat her anxiety and depression symptoms.
 Now, Sofia wants to stop drinking, so she enters a residential recovery home run by the city for alcohol treatment.
 At the intake interview, the recovery home coordinator asks Sofia if she is taking any medications.
 Sofia shows the coordinator her prescription for Gabapentin and explains that she takes it to help manage her anxiety and depression.
 The coordinator tells her that she can enter the recovery home, but she won’t be allowed to take her Gabapentin because they don’t allow residents to take any drugs.
 The coordinator fears Sofia will abuse the Gabapentin to get high.